muthesius/vvvv-node15-bodysensor/README.md

 # bodysensor-node15
-Working repo for the _bodysensor_ workshop @node15 by  Jens Alexander Ewald a.k.a jens-a-e, Antony Raijekov a.k.a zeos
+Patch repository for the _bodysensor_ workshop @node15 by Antony Raijekov a.k.a zeos & Jens Alexander Ewald a.k.a jens-a-e